Final Binary - Litepaper

 Each game round lasts exactly 22 hours and progresses through three phases:

-Deposit Types & Visibility
+Boost Types & Visibility

-Open Deposits
+Open Boosts

-Hidden Deposits
+Hidden Boosts

 Reveal Process